 - a.
 Described below is the extent to which the district requires NTA SNAP recipients to participate in SNAP E&T work activities.
-(Please note: Case management services must be provided to all participants enrolled in SNAP E&T activity): - b.
-If the district is offering Supervised Job Search as an E&T activity component, describe below how the job search activity will be supervised and tracked, including the frequency of monitoring the participant's job search efforts. - c.
+(Please note: Case management services must be provided to all participants enrolled in SNAP E&T activity): - Broome County Social Services currently does not mandate SNAP E & T assignments for NTA-SNAP applicants and recipients. - b.
+If the district is offering Supervised Job Search as an E&T activity component, describe below how the job search activity will be supervised and tracked, including the frequency of monitoring the participant's job search efforts.

+c.
 If the district is not mandating SNAP E&T work activity assignments, please describe below how NTA SNAP work registrants are informed of the services available, upon request, for assistance with job search activities.
 (Please note: At a minimum, districts are required to offer job search assistance to NTA SNAP applicants and recipients):